 Some wild ideas

-Remember shape changing BMW concept.
+Remember the shape-changing BMW concept.
 What if we can make Carbon fiber that can change its shape?